Sorbonne Paris North University: Campus

+The university offers also law and physical education studies in Athens, Greece, in affiliation with IdEF College.

 Villetaneuse

 The Villetaneuse campus is the main and historic campus of the university.
 It has the larger number of students and research units.
 This campus holds also the presidential buildings and central services of the university.
 On the side of the search, besides the Office of Research and Doctoral Studies, the campus is home to the administrative services of graduate schools Erasmus and Institut Galilée, and also of the research units.
 The campus made significant investments since 2010 to improve the transport connections, by building a new station known as Gare de Villetaneuse-Université.
 A new library was opened on the campus in spring 2016.
 The IUT homes a cleanroom dedicated to nanotechnology research.

 Bobigny

 The Bobigny campus is dedicated to medicine, health and human biology, and has the UFR SMBH and the IUT of Bobigny.
 The campus is side of the Avicenna hospital with which the university is in agreement to form the Avicenna University Hospital, main training center in medicine department of Seine-Saint-Denis.
 The campus also host several research units related to medicine (mostly joint research units with the INSERM) and the UFR SMBH but also some units or humanities teams whose research theme is related to medicine (LEPS for therapeutic patient education, or UTRPP for psychopathology).
 This is the second university campus.